 B3 Rapid transport to the laboratory, preferably within one day, is essential for samples of most fresh products.
-The condition of samples delivered to the laboratory should approximate to that acceptable to a discerning purchaser, otherwise samples should normally be considered unfit for analysis.
+The condition of samples delivered to the laboratory should approximate to that which would be acceptable to a discerning purchaser, otherwise samples should be considered as unfit for analysis.